singularian/mdencode/README.md

 These are a brief list of collision management in mdzip and mdunzip.

-- Using File Level Signatures to validate Block Level Signatures
+- Using File Level Signatures to validate Block Level Signatures.
-- Using File Level Signatures to differentiate between Block Signature Collisions
+- **Using File Level Signatures** to differentiate between File Block Signature Collisions.
-- Signature Switching.
-If one signature or signature group has a collsion switch to another signature
+- **Signature Switching.** If one signature or signature group has a collsion switch to another signature or signature group.
-- Change the signature key.
-An example is Highway Hash with a 256 bit key which can be changed
+- **Change the signature key.** An example is Highway Hash with a 256 bit key which can be changed to different keys.
-- Use Block Groups as a bandaid around signature blocks
+- **Use Optional Block Groups** as a wrapper around signature blocks with collisions or add additional signatures.
-- Use Block Signature Pairs with Modulus / Modular Floors
+- **Use Optional File Block Collision Numbers**.
+Collision numbers can designate the correct match.
-- Use Optional Collision Numbers
+- Use Block Signature Pairs with Modulus / Modular Floors.
 - Using Modular floors to skip numbers

 # Build